tdepew562/Funding_Success_Predictor/README.md

 ## Conclusion

 The Alphabet Soup Funding Predictor provides valuable insights for Alphabet Soup in selecting funding applicants.
 While the current model demonstrates promising performance, there is room for improvement through continued optimization and exploration of alternative model architectures.

+## Acknowledegments

+Special thanks to [ChatGPT](https://www.openai.com/gpt) for providing assistance and guidance during the development of this project.

+Special thanks to Berkely Data Analytics for providing code snippets and resources used in this project.
+[UC Berkeley Extension](https://extension.berkeley.edu/)

+### Source Code

+Special thanks to the contributors of the UCB-VIRT-DATA-PT-11-2023-U-LOLC GitHub repository for providing valuable code and resources used in this project.

+## References

+- IRS.
+Tax Exempt Organization Search Bulk Data Downloads. [https://www.irs.gov/](https://www.irs.gov/)